How do embryologists select the best embryos?

 image006

-As a fertility patient it is advisable you establish a trust relationship with your scientific team.
-They will be in charge of your little cells and to provide you with information on what’s happening.
-In some cases the communication is through your physician, and some other times you will be able to speak directly to the scientific team.
+As a fertility patient, it’s important to establish a trusting relationship with your scientific team.
+They will be responsible for monitoring and handling your embryos and will provide you with updates on your embryos’ progress.
+In some cases, communication will be through your physician, while in others, you may be able to speak directly with the scientific team.

-These tiny, microscopic beings, capable of behaving and giving us hope have been changing patterns of how medicine has been working.
-They are a clear sample on how life can manifest and open the doors to new horizons.
-These small cells divide until a full-grown human forms.
+These tiny, microscopic beings, capable of division and development, give us hope and are changing the way medicine approaches reproductive health.
+They serve as a clear example of how life can manifest and open doors to new possibilities.
+From these small cells, a full-grown human being can eventually form.